 By fixing a mobile device (for example, an older phone you're no longer using) in/on your trailer.
-By using its camera and rotation sensor, a video feed and hitch angle visualization can be displayed on another phone/tablet (the vehicle HUD device).
+By using its camera and rotation sensor, a video feed and the hitch angle can be displayed on another phone/tablet (the vehicle HUD device).

 Most mobile devices from the last couple of years have a gyroscope and an accelerometer.
 These two sensors combined makes a fusion sensor that outputs absolute rotation for the device with very high accuracy.